-Are you ready for the next instalment in our Dining Plan Tips series?
-Today we’re looking at the different things you can do to maximise the value of the plan.
+Are you ready for the next installment in our Dining Plan Tips series?
+Today we’re looking at the different things you can do to maximize the value of the Disney Dining Plan.

 The real value of the plan lies not in the money saved, but in the stress saved.

 There are two main ways to get the most out of your Dining Plan credits.
 The first is to order food that is more than the value of a credit, and the second is to stretch your credits to make them go further.

 Guests who stay at a Walt Disney World Resort hotel are eligible to purchase a Disney Dining Plan.
 The plans provide a certain number of credits to each person in the resort room.
 These credits can be redeemed at over 200 table and counter service restaurants across the parks and resorts.
 There are a few different dining plans: Quick Service, Standard and Deluxe.

 The Quick-Service Dining Plan includes only fast food-style counter service meals, and the Deluxe Dining Plan comes at a premium price and includes extras like wine and more than one table service meal every day.